wso2-attic/product-bps/README.txt

-WSO2 Business Process Server (BPS) is an easy-to-use open source business process server that executes business processes written using the WS-BPEL standard.
-It is powered by Apache ODE and provides a complete Web-based graphical console to deploy, manage and view processes in addition to managing and viewing process instances.
+WSO2 Business Process Server (BPS) is an easy-to-use open source business process server that executes business processes written using BPMN standard and WS-BPEL standard.
+It is powered by Activiti BPMN Engine and Apache ODE BPEL Engine.
+It provides a complete Web-based graphical console to deploy, manage and view processes in addition to managing and viewing process instances.

 WSO2 BPS is developed on top of the WSO2 Carbon platform and all the existing capabilities of Enterprise Service Bus(ESB) and Application